Souravgoswami/cowspeak/README.md

    + When the above step succeeds, run:
         `sudo cowspeak -dl`

 ## 🐮 Cowspeak Accepts Arguments.
-All the Available Arguments are:
+All the Available Arguments are 👇
 ```
 1         --art or -a                   Display a tutorial on adding your own art.
 2         --blink or -b                 Blink the texts.